 WHEN DE GASPERI MET THE CIRCLES

-Ideas competition for the urban regeneration of A. De Gasperi Square
+Ideas Competition for the Urban Regeneration of Piazza Alcide De Gasperi

 Program Public square, natural zones, playground, 3 food kiosks, 1 restaurant, two-level underground parking